aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-clickhouse-integration-recipe.rst

 Check out the results
 ---------------------

-The resource ``"aiven_clickhouse"`` creates an Aiven for ClickHouse resource with the project name, choice of cloud, an Aiven service plan, and a specified service name.
-The ``"aiven_clickhouse_database"`` resources creates a database which can be used to write raw Kafka messages and create new tables and view processing them.
+The resource ``"aiven_clickhouse"`` creates an Aiven ClickHouse resource with the project name, choice of cloud, an Aiven service plan, and a specified service name.
+The ``"aiven_clickhouse_database"`` resources creates a database which can be used to write raw kafka messages and create new tables and view processing them.
 ``"aiven_kafka"`` resource creates an Apache Kafka cluster and a Apache Kafka topic ``iot_measurements`` is created using the ``"aiven_kafka_topic"`` resource.
-Similarly, the ``"aiven_service_integration"`` resource creates the integration between Apache Kafka and the Aiven for ClickHouse service.
+Similarly, the ``"aiven_service_integration"`` resource creates the integration between Apache Kafka and the Aiven ClickHouse service.

 Learn more
 ----------

-The parameters and configurations will vary for your case.
-Please refer below for Apache Kafka and Aiven for ClickHouse advanced parameters, a related blog, and how to get started with Aiven Terraform Provider:

-- `Set up your first Aiven Terraform project <https://docs.aiven.io/docs/tools/terraform/get-started.html>`_
+When you use this recipe, parameters and configurations will vary from those used in this article.
+For Apache Kafka and Aiven ClickHouse advanced parameters, a related blog, and instructions on how to get started with Aiven Terraform Provider, see `Set up your first Aiven Terraform project <https://docs.aiven.io/docs/tools/terraform/get-started.html>`_.

 Follow up
 ---------